jamiedidthis/quartz/content/notes/the carrier bag theory of fiction.md

 date: 2024-01-15T15:01:00
 lastmod: 2024-01-15T15:01:00
 ---
 by [[authors/ursula k le guin|Ursula K. Le Guin]]

 *Ed. note: just me copying and annotating this text in full, it’s that brilliant.*

 > In the temperate and tropical regions where it appears that hominids evolved into human beings, the principal food of the species was vegetable.
 Sixty-five to eighty percent of what human beings ate in those regions in Paleolithic, Neolithic, and prehistoric times was gathered; only in the extreme Arctic was meat the staple food.
-The mammoth hunters spectacularly occupy the cave wall and the mind, but what we actually did to stay alive and fat was gather seeds, roots, sprouts, shoots, leaves, nuts, berries, fruits, and grains, adding bugs and mollusks and netting or snaring birds, fish, rats, rabbits, and other tuskless small fry to up the protein.== And we didn’t even work hard at it — much less hard than peasants slaving in somebody else’s field after agriculture was invented, much less hard than paid workers since civilization was invented.
+The mammoth hunters spectacularly occupy the cave wall and the mind, but what we actually did to stay alive and fat was gather seeds, roots, sprouts, shoots, leaves, nuts, berries, fruits, and grains, adding bugs and mollusks and netting or snaring birds, fish, rats, rabbits, and other tuskless small fry to up the protein.
+And we didn’t even work hard at it — much less hard than peasants slaving in somebody else’s field after agriculture was invented, much less hard than paid workers since civilization was invented.
 The average prehistoric person could make a nice living in about a fifteen-hour work week.
 >
 >Fifteen hours a week for subsistence leaves a lot of time for other things.
 So much time that maybe the restless ones who didn’t have a baby around to enliven their life, or skill in making or cooking or singing, or very interesting thoughts to think, decided to slope off and hunt mammoths.
 The skillful hunters would come staggering back with a load of meat, a lot of ivory, and a story. ==It wasn’t the meat that made the difference.
 It was the story.==
 >